Sandeshkhali I: Geography

 Sandeshkhali I CD Block is bounded by Minakhan and Hasnabad CD Blocks in the north, Hingalganj CD Block in the east, Sandeshkhali II CD Block in the south and Bhangar II and Bhangar I CD Blocks in South 24 Parganas district in the west.

 Sandeshkhali I CD Block is part of the North Bidyadhari Plain, one of the three physiographic regions in the district located in the lower Ganges Delta.
 The area is full of marshes and salt water lakes.
 The Bidyadhari has a long course through the central part of the district.
 The wide Dalma and Besti rivers flow through the area.

 Sandeshkhali I CD Block has an area of 182.30 km2.
 It has 1 panchayat samity, 8 gram panchayats, 99 gram sansads (village councils), 30 mouzas and 30 inhabited villages.
 Nazat police station serves this block.
 Headquarters of this CD Block is at Nazat.

-Gram panchayats of Sandeshkhali I block/ panchayat samiti are: Bayermari I, Kalinagar, Sarberia Agarhati, Bayermari II, Nazat I, Sehera Radhanagar, Hatgachhi and Nazat II.
+Gram panchayats of Sandeshkhali I block/ panchayat samiti are: Bayermari I, Bayermari II, Kalinagar, Sarberia Agarhati, Nazat I, Nazat II, Sehera Radhanagar and Hatgachhi.